-The Paleo Diet Plan: A Simple Way To Eat Clean & Improve Your Fitness
+The Paleo Diet Plan: A Simple Way To Improve Your Fitness

 Most people can agree that some diets are just way too complicated.